 The island of Hawaii is often referred to as "The Big Island", to distinguish it from the state of Hawaii.
 It is the largest and the youngest of the islands, and because Mount Kilauea, one of the world's most active volcanoes, is still spewing lava on occasion, the island is still growing.
 It is home to Hawaii's cowboys, to the tallest sea mountain in the world (Maunakea), the most massive mountain in the world (Maunaloa), and Hawaii Volcanoes National Park – the largest park in the state.
 The amazing variety of climate zones on the Big Island offer visitors everything from volcanic deserts to lush rain forests; and from snow-capped mountains to beautiful black sand beaches.
-It was the birthplace of King Kamehameha, the place where Captain James Cook died, and the eternal home of Pele, the Hawaiian goddess of fire.
+It was the birthplace of King Kamehameha, the island where Captain James Cook was killed, and the eternal home of Pele, the Hawaiian goddess of fire.

 Volcano National Park